dhyey0101/react-native-rb-wheel-datetime-picker/README.md

 - 🔒 **Min/Max date support** to restrict selectable range
 - ⏱️ **Minute interval selection** (1, 5, 10, 15, 30…)
 - 📦 Built with `react-native-raw-bottom-sheet`

 ---

+## 📌 Which package should I install?

+We provide two separate packages so you can choose based on your project requirements:

+Requirement Recommended Package
+You only need a date picker (day, month, year) 📦 [react-native-rb-wheel-datepicker](https://www.npmjs.com/package/react-native-rb-wheel-datepicker)

+You need both date & time picker (date + hour/minute + AM/PM) 📦 [react-native-rb-wheel-datetime-picker](https://www.npmjs.com/package/react-native-rb-wheel-datetime-picker)

+👉 If you only need date selection, we recommend installing the lighter package [react-native-rb-wheel-datepicker](https://www.npmjs.com/package/react-native-rb-wheel-datepicker).
+👉 If you need both date and time selection, install [react-native-rb-wheel-datetime-picker](https://www.npmjs.com/package/react-native-rb-wheel-datetime-picker).

+---